faizalam87/HyperShield/README.md

 # HyperShield: Systematic Evaluation of Isolation Guarantees in Virtual Systems
+HyperShield is the extended version of VirtShield published in CCNC26. https://github.com/faizalam87/VirtShield
 ## Overview

 HyperShield is a research framework for evaluating security mechanisms in both **virtual machines (VMs)** and **containers**.\